 River Hydraulics research team – INRAE Lyon

 In order to contribute to improved hydrographic networks management, the River Hydraulics team studies the physical behavior of rivers.
-The effort focuses on the understanding and modeling of flows and transported materials: pollutants and sediments.
+The effort focuses on the measuring, understanding and modeling of flows and transported materials: pollutants and sediments.
 In the context of natural watercourses, this study involves the description of the morphology of the various beds and their evolution, mainly related to the hydrological regime and to human interactions.

 The research areas of the team are:

 - Complex flows (mixing layer, dispersion, turbulence , etc.)